 Where port is the local port number for listening TCP connection requests.
-This may raise an exception, typically because the local port number is already in use.
+This may raise an exception, most often because the requested local TCP port number is already in use by another application.

-Notice however that client connections are not yet accepted, meanwhile, they will be in a pending state, they must be later explicitly accepted by the server application.
+Notice that by calling this method, client connections are not yet accepted, meanwhile, they will be in a pending state, they must be later explicitly accepted by the server application.